-Many of us want to to know how to keep bones healthy as we age, and for good reason.
-Because bone is a living tissue, it grows and changes over time.
+Many of us want to know how to keep bones healthy as we age, and for good reason.
+Because bone is living tissue, it grows and changes over time.
 In this article, we share some of the increased risks associated with the loss of bone density.
 Then, we describe some helpful tips for how to keep bones healthy.

 Although roughly 90% of peak bone mass is achieved in girls by age 18 and boys by age 20, the bone tissue in the skeleton keeps growing until about age 30 for both men and women, at which point bones reach their maximum density.